The Malka Penn Award for Human Rights in Children’s Literature

 Award Details

-Submissions are now invited for the 2024 Malka Penn Award for Human Rights in Children’s Literature.
-The winning books of the 2024 Malka Penn Award will be announced in the spring of 2024 and a ceremony will be held in the fall of 2024 at The Dodd Center for Human Rights in Storrs, Connecticut.
+Submissions are now invited for the 2026 Malka Penn Award for Human Rights in Children’s Literature.
+The winning books of the 2026 Malka Penn Award will be announced in the summer of 2026 and a ceremony will be held in the fall of 2026 at The Dodd Center for Human Rights in Storrs, Connecticut.
 The award winners will receive a bronze medallion and certificate and will be invited to deliver an address to UConn's faculty, students, and the broader community.
 A committee of UConn faculty, staff, and community members select award winners each year in addition to honorary books as applicable.

 Eligibility